Pakistan battles tsunami of Covid-19 patients with few vaccines in sight - KESQ

 Pakistan has secured 1.2 million doses from China’s Sinopharm, with 500,000 expected to arrive this weekend, but they will barely make a dent in vaccinating the country’s population of 216 million.
 Health workers in major cities are due to start receiving shots next week, and negotiations are underway for vaccines from other manufacturers, says Asad Umar, the chief of the National Command and Operations Centre.

-Pakistan’s health minister confirmed announced this week that it will receive 17 million doses of AstraZeneca’s coronavirus vaccine in 2021.
+Pakistan’s health minister confirmed this week that his country will also receive 17 million doses of AstraZeneca’s coronavirus vaccine in 2021.

 About 6 million of those doses are expected in the country in March with the remaining batches following in the second quarter of the year.